mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 -   stool.trim.unique.good.filter.unique.precluster.pick.pick.fasta
 -   stool.good.pick.pick.groups

 These are some pretty gangly file names.
-Let\'s rename these files to something simpler using mothur\'s [system](system) command (if you\'re using windows use copy instead of cp):
+Let's rename these files to something simpler using mothur's [system](system) command (if you're using windows use copy instead of cp):

     mothur > system(cp stool.trim.unique.good.filter.unique.precluster.pick.rdp.pick.taxonomy stool.final.taxonomy)
     mothur > system(cp stool.trim.unique.good.filter.unique.precluster.pick.pick.names stool.final.names)
     mothur > system(cp stool.trim.unique.good.filter.unique.precluster.pick.pick.fasta stool.final.fasta)
     mothur > system(cp stool.good.pick.pick.groups stool.final.groups)

-Now we\'re done with the pre-processing steps.
+Now we're done with the pre-processing steps.
 At this point we know that we have a collection of high quality sequences spanning the V2 region and part of the V1 region.
 If you have followed all of the steps I have outlined here, you will have reduced your error rate from \~0.80%